 In 681 the Arabs began raiding Morocco and by 705 they were in control.
 The Arabs introduced Islam to Morocco and in 711 they invaded Spain.
 They soon conquered most of it.
-However Morocco soon broke up into a number of different kingdoms.
+However, Morocco soon broke up into a number of different kingdoms.
 In 789 a man named Idriss I founded a small kingdom and his son Idriss II made Fes the capital.
-In the following centuries Fes became a centre of culture.
+In the following centuries, Fes became a center of culture.

-In the 11th century Berbers called the Almoravids from what is now Mauritania advanced north and conquered Morocco.
-Then in the 12th century a people called Almohads rebelled against the Almoravids and they founded a new dynasty.
+In the 11th century, Berbers called the Almoravids from what is now Mauritania advanced north and conquered Morocco.
+Then in the 12th century, a people called Almohads rebelled against the Almoravids and founded a new dynasty.
 Under the Almoravids Moroccan culture flourished.
-However in the 13th century the Almohads lost most of the Muslim territory in Spain.
+However, in the 13th century, the Almohads lost most of the Muslim territory in Spain.
 Only Grenada remained.

 In 1953 the French deposed the Sultan but he returned in 1956.
 Morocco became independent in 1956.

 Hassan II became King of Morocco in 1961 and he reigned until 1991.
 During the 1960s and 1970s Morocco suffered from political instability.
 A constitution was drawn up in 1962 followed by another in 1970.
 However, the king survived 2 coup attempts in 1971 and in 1972.
 Then in 1981, there were riots in Casablanca.

 In 1996 Morocco was given a new constitution and in 1999 Mohammed VI became king.
 Today king Mohammed VI is leading Morocco toward both long-term stability and a greater degree of economic prosperity.